-The purpose of this policy is to retain existing high quality office space, promote the upgrading of poorer quality office space and provide new office accommodation in defined areas of the city centre.
-The future of office employment in the city centre rests on the further provision of modern space in attractive locations, together with the retention of existing provision.
+161. The future of office employment in the city centre rests on the further provision of modern space in attractive locations, together with the retention of existing provision.
 City centre office provision will need to compete with out of town provision, providing for the needs of users preferring a location with access to all city centre facilities.
 The Employment Growth and Premises Study, 2008 sets out that the city centre will need to accommodate at least 100,000 sq m of new offices up to 2026.
 This is necessary both to provide for economic growth in the area and to retain the strength of the city centre, the most sustainable location for office development in the sub-region.
+The purpose of this policy is to retain existing high quality office space, promote the upgrading of poorer quality office space and provide new office accommodation in defined areas of the city centre.

-The Joint Core Strategy sets out that the city centre should be the main focus for retail, leisure and office development, with housing and educational development reinforcing the vibrancy of the city centre.
+- 162. The Joint Core Strategy sets out that the city centre should be the main focus for retail, leisure and office development, with housing and educational development reinforcing the vibrancy of the city centre.
 Within the city centre competition for land and premises for uses is an issue and as such this policy will resist development which results in the loss of high quality office space.
 For the purpose of this policy the protection of office space applies to office with a net floorspace greater than 200 square metres.
 High quality office space can be defined as Grade A and B office space.
-Grade A offices are defined as new or recently refurbished, high quality facilities in prime.

-accessible locations.
-Grade B offices are of a good standard with adequate facilities and accessibility.
+Grade A offices are defined as new or recently refurbished, high quality facilities in prime, accessible locations.
+Grade B offices are of a good standard with adequate facilities and accessibility. - 163.
 The city also contains a wider variety of existing older office buildings many of which do not to meet modern user requirements, defined as Grade C standard.
 Where economically viable, the preference of the council is for these premises to be upgraded, rather than redeveloped or converted for alternative uses.

-The city centre is a sustainable location for future office development and as such all proposals on a site greater than 0.25 ha within the identified Office Areas will be expected to include a substantial proportion of office floorspace.
-The defined area includes the locations identified within the Joint Core Strategy as areas of comprehensive redevelopment and key areas of change with a focus on commercial development.
-For sites also within the defined primary shopping area there is no requirement to provide substantial office space as part of this policy, although proposals which include office space above ground floor level will be treated favourably.
+- 164. The city centre is a sustainable location for future office development and as such all proposals on a site greater than 0.25 ha within the identified Office Areas will be expected to include a substantial proportion of office floorspace.
+The defined area includes the locations identified within the Joint Core Strategy as areas of comprehensive redevelopment and key areas of change with a focus on commercial development. - 165.
 PPS 4 provides further guidance and policies on office development including the sequential assessment which ensures that all in-centre options have been assessed before less central sites are considered.
 The city centre is mixed use in character and as suggested by the Greater Norwich Employment Growth and Premises Study, 2008 there are a large number of areas where office development is appropriate.
 This includes firstly the area in the south and east of the city centre with particularly good access to public transport facilities, between St Stephens and Riverside, including Rose Lane/Mountergate.
 Secondly, there is a developing employment hub in the north of the city centre at Whitefriars, linking to Anglia Square.